SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/CRMScript_Agent/v1CRMScriptAgent_SaveCRMScriptEntity.md

 Updates the existing CRMScriptEntity or creates a new CRMScriptEntity if the id parameter is empty

 ## Online Restricted: ## The CRMScript agent is not available in Online by default.
-Access must be requested specifically when app is registered.
+Access must be requested specifically when app is registered

 ## Request Headers